UniversalDependencies/docs/_tr-overview/specific-syntax.md

 ## Existential sentences

 In Turkish, existential sentences are (primarily) formed using *var* 'there is/are' and its negative counterpart *yok*.
-Although they do not exactly function like adjectives, following METU-Sabancı treebank, we mark them as `ADJ` and treat them like other nominal that requires a copular suffix to function as predicates.
+Although they do not exactly function like adjectives, following METU-Sabancı treebank, we mark them as `ADJ` and treat them like other nominals that require a copular suffix to function as predicates.
 Note that, in the most common use, the 3rd person singular present copular marker is null.
-In general, we indicate this wit an additional IG, which marks the "predicatehood" of the verb, and also is in parallel with
+In general, we indicate this wit an additional IG, which marks the "predicatehood" of the verb, and also is in parallel with the other copular constructions.

 We analyze this constructions like nominal predicates. *var* and *yok* act as the head of the predicate, the thing that "exists" is the